 Absolutely.
-You could try these with other spices such as nutmeg, all spice or some drinking chocolate and a sprinkle of chilli powder.
-You could even make a savoury version with garlic salt and a sprinkle of of cheese but that's venturing into savoury territory!
+You could try these with other spices such as nutmeg, allspice or some drinking chocolate and a sprinkle of chili powder.
+You could even make a savory version with garlic salt and a sprinkle of cheese but that's venturing into savory territory!

 Sugar: I used castor sugar here but you could try other sugars such as raw.
 I don't recommend using brown sugar as it won't spread evenly across the pita.

-Pita bread: I use large wholemeal pita in this recipe to make them a bit more healthy.
-You could use white if your prefer and small pita if that's what you can get.
-You could try experimenting with other flat breads but you would need to see how they crisp up in the oven.
+Pita bread: I use large wholemeal pitas in this recipe to make them a bit more healthy.
+You could use white if you prefer and small pita if that's what you can get.
+You could try experimenting with other flatbreads but you would need to see how they crisp up in the oven.

-Butter: use your favourite butter or non dairy spread.
-You could even try using a mild tasting oil or refined coconut oil.
+Butter: use your favorite butter or nondairy spread.
+You could even try using a mild-tasting oil or refined coconut oil.

 How to make cinnamon sugar pita chips